We asked our haircare experts for advice on how to get rid of frizzy hair.

 “Shampoos can sometimes be over-drying.
 Making sure you have the right one is so important—a moisture-based shampoo and conditioner is best,” says celebrity hairstylist David Stanwell.

 Frizzy hair is often due to misaligned hair fibers.
 Steigerwald explains that “A conditioning shampoo is great because it helps to detangle hair and realign the hair fibers.
 Taming hair when it’s in the wet phase, like while you’re in the shower, is the easiest way to prevent frizz later.”

-If your hair is frizzy, you should opt for a formula with high hydration.
+If your hair is frizzy, you should opt for a hydrating, detox shampoo.
 When shopping for hair cleansers, look for those that use the words: moisturizing, moisture control, or frizz control.

 3. Use a Microfiber Towel or Cotton T-Shirt to Dry Hair